eclipse-vertx/vert.x/new/core_manual_js.md

 The configuration can take the following fields:

-* prefix: A url prefix for the application.
-All http requests which paths begins with selected prefix will be handled by the application.
+* `prefix`: A url prefix for the application.
+All http requests whose paths begins with selected prefix will be handled by the application.
 This property is mandatory.
-* insert_JSESSIONID: Some hosting providers enable sticky sessions only to requests that have JSESSIONID cookie set.
+* `insert_JSESSIONID`: Some hosting providers enable sticky sessions only to requests that have JSESSIONID cookie set.
 This setting controls if the server should set this cookie to a dummy value.
 By default setting JSESSIONID cookie is enabled.
 More sophisticated beaviour can be achieved by supplying a function.
-* session_timeout: The server sends a `close` event when a client receiving connection have not been seen for a while.
+* `session_timeout`: The server sends a `close` event when a client receiving connection have not been seen for a while.
 This delay is configured by this setting.
 By default the `close` event will be emitted when a receiving connection wasn't seen for 5 seconds.
-* heartbeat_period: In order to keep proxies and load balancers from closing long running http requests we need to pretend that the connecion is active and send a heartbeat packet once in a while.
+* `heartbeat_period`: In order to keep proxies and load balancers from closing long running http requests we need to pretend that the connecion is active and send a heartbeat packet once in a while.
 This setting controlls how often this is done.
 By default a heartbeat packet is sent every 25 seconds.
-* max_bytes_streaming: Most streaming transports save responses on the client side and don't free memory used by delivered messages.
+* `max_bytes_streaming`: Most streaming transports save responses on the client side and don't free memory used by delivered messages.
 Such transports need to be garbage-collected once in a while. `max_bytes_streaming` sets a minimum number of bytes that can be send over a single http streaming request before it will be closed.
 After that client needs to open new request.
 Setting this value to one effectively disables streaming and will make streaming transports to behave like polling transports.
 The default value is 128K.
-* library_url: Transports which don't support cross-domain communication natively ('eventsource' to name one) use an iframe trick.
+* `library_url`: Transports which don't support cross-domain communication natively ('eventsource' to name one) use an iframe trick.
 A simple page is served from the SockJS server (using its foreign domain) and is placed in an invisible iframe.
 Code run from this iframe doesn't need to worry about cross-domain issues, as it's being run from domain local to the SockJS server.
 This iframe also does need to load SockJS javascript client library, and this option lets you specify its url (if you're unsure, point it to the latest minified SockJS client release, this is the default).
 The default value is `http://cdn.sockjs.org/sockjs-0.1.min.js`

 ## Reading and writing data from a SockJS server